jywarren/portfolio/_posts/2020-05-25-instruments.markdown

 }
 </style>

-In early 2020, I’ve begun a collection of projects which prototype culturally situated knowledge production in a world where dominant culture collapses all meanings into one lineage (see [Anti-Assimilation](/themes)).
+In early 2020, I’ve begun a collection of projects which prototype culturally situated knowledge production in a world where dominant culture collapses all meanings into one lineage (see [Anti-Assimilation](/themes), esp.
+[Sadie Prego](http://sadieprego.com/)).

 ![a translucent purple-ish square with two sewing pins sticking out, each wrapped in copper wire, which go out the bottom of the frame](/assets/images/instruments-3.png)